Nithyashree1334/Pneumonia-Detection-Using-Deep-Learning-Model/README.md

 📑 Citation
 If you use this project for academic or demonstration purposes, please acknowledge:

-Shreyas J, Department of Computer Science and Design, S J C Institute of Technology.
+Nithyashree S, Department of Computer Science and Design, S J C Institute of Technology.

 🤝 Contributing & Issues
 Contributions: PRs and suggestions are welcome!

-For bugs/help: Please open an issue or email shreyasj6675@gmail.com

 🔒 Disclaimer
 This tool is intended for educational and research purposes only.